Windows Cannot Access Network Drive or Shared Folder

 Select Users or Groups Everyone

-From the list of users, look for a user called Everyone.
-Select it and click OK.
-Back to the Select Users or Groups window, you should be seeing the Everyone user listed under Enter the object names to select.
+Find and select the user called Everyone and click OK.
+Back in the Select Users or Groups window, you should now see the Everyone user listed.

 Windows 10 cannot access shared folder

-Click OK to continue.
-Next, under the Security tab, highlight the Everyone user.
-Enable all checkboxes under Allow for Full Control, Modify, and all others to grant full permissions for the Everyone user to use this folder, drive, or printer.
+Click OK.
+Now, highlight the Everyone user under the Security tab.
+Check all the boxes under Allow for Full Control, Modify, and the others to give full permissions for the Everyone user.
 Click Apply, then OK.

-This is the correct way to share a folder, drive, or printer with your network computers.
-Retry accessing the folder again from your network computer.
-This should solve the “Windows cannot access network shared folder, network drive, network computer, or printer” error in Windows 10/11.
+After doing this, try accessing the folder again from your network computer.
+This should help you get around the “Windows cannot access network shared folder, network drive, network computer, or printer” error in Windows 11 or 10.

 Nyau Wai Hoe